ariatophanes/ariatophanes/README.md

 * [Media](https://bosfera.ru/press-release/qiwi-stala-partnerom-obrazovatelnogo-centra-sirius)
 * [Rospatent](https://rospatent.gov.ru/content/uploadfiles/dterpresent.pdf)

-Although, it may be intresting for you to check out some modules in which I've participated while working for LittleBitGames company:
+Also, it may be interesting for you to check out some modules in which I've participated while working for LittleBitGames company:
 [Little Bit Modules](https://github.com/LittleBitOrganization)

-There is also cool test task I made for "Kefir Games" company that you may find interesting:
+Bonus!
+Here is a cool test task I made for "Kefir Gaming" company that you may find interesting:
 [Asteroids](https://github.com/ariatophanes/asteroids-clone)